gue-ni/gnosis/README.md

 # DevOps

-## Setup NGINX server block for domain
+## Setup nginx server block for domain

 As root: